HD Future Picture: Defining Your Purpose, Setting Your Mission, and Guiding Your Actions

 The elements: Clear, measurable and achievable

 Just as a mission or project objective needs to be clear, measurable, and achievable, so too do the elements of the HDD.
-That’s the surest way to prepare for the mission objectives to be aligned with the HDD, which is the whole point of the mission.
+That’s the surest way to prepare for the mission objectives is to be aligned with the high-definition future picture, which is the whole point of the mission.
 For example, take entrepreneurship.
 The HDD might call for your company to be known for creating ‘next generation‘ products.
-What Measure might indicate that you’re on track?
-You might hold that 20 percent of each year’s revenue flows from products launched in that year.
-You might suggest a number of patents to be filed each year, or propose that you receive for requests from third parties to license your technology each year.
+What measure might indicate that you’re on track?
+You might hold that 20 per cent of each year’s revenue flows from products launched in that year.